 Fire officials investigate cause of Monday morning blaze off McClelland Drive

-BATON ROUGE - Early Monday morning, first repsonders with the Baton Rouge Fire Department battled a house fire just north of Evangeline Street and off McClelland Drive around 5 a.m.
+BATON ROUGE - Early Monday morning, first responders with the Baton Rouge Fire Department battled a house fire just north of Evangeline Street and off McClelland Drive around 5 a.m.

 Officials say the fire broke out in an unoccupied home within the 5700 block of Byron Avenue and report that upon arriving they found flames absolutely consuming the back of the residence.